Patterns and pattern-matching

 Special syntax in pattern strings:

-.
-The latter (braced) can be used if the stem is subject to interpolation operations, or when used within another pattern (without introducing a new stem).(a|b)
+%: The "pattern stem".
+This matches any sequence of characters, which will be available to statements within the pattern's scope as%or{%}.
+The latter (braced) can be used if the stem is subject to interpolation operations, or when used within another pattern (without introducing a new stem).(a|b): Capture group matching eitheraorb.

 Patterns can contain string interpolations.